admin-ch/CovidCertificate-UIdoc/README.md

 The csv separator is ;.
 It means that you can't use the ; in the data of the csv file.

 The two supported file format encodings are UTF-8 and Windows-1252.
+If you use Windows OS, we recommend to use the "Macintosh" csv export variant.

 If the input csv file can't be processed, then an error file willbe sent back and no data will be processed (in other words, no covid certificates is produced or printed).
 In order to create or print covid certificates, you need to upload a csv file without error.
 In this case, you get back a zip with all produced covid certificates.